-- providing technical expertise and guidance; - coordinating regional initiatives; - convening stakeholders; and - providing a regional perspective on projects, programs and policies.
+- providing subject matter expertise and guidance on planning, building, managing, and operating the region's transportation system; - coordinating regional initiatives; - convening stakeholders; and - providing a regional perspective on projects, programs and policies.

 However, Metrolinx cannot undertake this work alone.
 Success of the 2041 RTP is premised on all stakeholders responsible for aspects of the transportation system working together.
-Implementing its Strategies and Priority Actions will require us to improve the ways we collaborate, and to be innovative in how we approach our regional goals for transportation.
+Implementing its Strategies and Priority Actions will require us to improve the ways we collaborate, and to be innovative in how we achieve our regional goals for transportation as outlined in the 2041 RTP.